What is Online Reputation Management? Everything You Need to Know for 2023

 Your business works hard to keep your clients satisfied.
 You connect with clients one-on-one and tirelessly develop new products and features to satisfy clients’ needs.

-But even with the most effective customer service, a business is bound to see its reputation take a hit from time to time.
+However, even with the most effective customer service, a business is bound to occasionally experience a hit to its reputation.

 A customer posts a bad review for the entire internet to see.
 Or a less-than-flattering media story spreads far beyond what you anticipated.

-When this happens that’s where online reputation management comes in.
+When this happens, online reputation management comes in.

-By actively managing your reputation, you’ll be able to reduce negative customer feedback and maintain your online presence as positively as possible.
+By actively managing your reputation, you can reduce negative customer feedback and maintain your online presence as positively as possible.

-That will help you get started, we’re walking through the what, why, and how of online reputation management including methods you need to use for your business online.
+That will help you get started.
+We’re walking through the what, why, and how of online reputation management, including the methods you need to use for your business online.

 What Is Online Reputation Management?

-We all know how important online reputation is for individuals and businesses alike, and this is influenced by the type of comments and reviews you receive online.
-Online reputation management (ORM) is when, in order to deal with any negative or false comments and reviews or positive reviews, you actively monitor mentions of your brand on websites and social media.
+We all know how important online reputation is for individuals and businesses.
+Your reputation is influenced by the comments and reviews you receive online.
+Online reputation management (ORM) is when you deal with negative or false comments and reviews or positive reviews; you actively monitor mentions of your brand on websites and social media.

-On the question of what is Online Reputation Management answer is that primarily works by responding to negative unhappy customer comments online and reacting to stories within the media (both social and traditional) that paint your brand in a bad light.
+The answer to the question of what Online Reputation Management is is that it primarily works by responding to negative, unhappy customer comments online and reacting to stories within the media (both social and traditional) that paint your brand in a bad light.

-For example, you would possibly release a public statement addressing the content of the story or publish a social media post in response.
+For example, you could release a public statement addressing the story’s content or publish a social media post.

 How Is Reputation Management Different From PR?

-Both public relations (PR) and online reputation management have the identical objective: portraying the company in the very best light.
+Public relations (PR) and online reputation management have identical objectives: portraying the company in the best light.
 The primary difference between the two is how they achieve that objective.

-PR companies work externally, such as through advertising and coordinating media promotional efforts.
+PR companies work externally through advertising and coordinating media promotional efforts.
 It’s mostly a proactive effort to strengthen brands instead of minimizing attacks on firms (though PR companies do sometimes deal with damage control).

 Online reputation management, however, is most often reactive.
 It includes searching for and responding to probably damaging content material from other people or companies.

-A lot of the work that goes into effective Online Reputation Management is dealt with internally by brands rather than by an external firm.
+Much of the work that goes into effective Online Reputation Management is handled internally by brands rather than by an external firm.

 Why Do You Need to Manage Your Online Reputation?

-The hits a brand takes online will be numerous, however, they’re usually small attacks a negative comment right here, and a low star rating there.
+A brand will receive numerous hits online.
+However, they’re usually small attacks: a negative comment right here and a low star rating there.

-You need online reputation management services to deal with every one of those little fires before they amount to critical damage.
+You need online reputation management services to deal with all those small fires before they cause critical damage.

-Online Reputation Management (ORM) can be essential for maintaining transparency a significant ingredient of brand loyalty in 2023.
+Online reputation management (ORM) can be essential for maintaining transparency, which will be a significant ingredient of brand loyalty in 2024.

 While there’s certainly still a spot for orchestrated PR campaigns, potential customers at this time are also searching for organic interactions with companies.
 They need to hear directly from companies in personalized conversations, such as a direct message or an Instagram comment.

-With an online reputation management campaign, your business combats negative comments and reviews by addressing them directly and openly.
+With an online reputation management campaign, your business addresses negative comments and reviews directly and openly.

 How to Manage Your Brand’s Online Reputation

-You need a process you’ll be able to put in place for successful online reputation management.
-In fact, the process will vary from company to company, relying on your size, your industry, and your resources.
+For successful online reputation management, you need a process.
+The process will vary from company to company, depending on your size, industry, and resources.

-However, take the rules we define as the key milestones for establishing an efficient Online Reputation Management strategy.
-You’ll be able to elaborate it or shrink it, but the key steps will stay identical.
+However, consider the rules we define as the critical milestones for establishing an efficient Online Reputation Management strategy.
+You can elaborate or shrink them, but the key steps will stay identical.

 Perform an Audit of Your Current Online Reputation